really-not-lavacat/dtbo-lk2nd/README.md

-Minimal dtbo partition for Fairphone 3 (fairphone-fp3).
+Minimal dtbo partition for Redmi 7 (xiaomi-onclite).

 Used for lk2nd and mainline kernel.